 Knowing what to expect when you meet with an attorney can make your meeting more productive and efficient.
 Get the most out of your time together by following these tips before and during your meeting.

-Just about any way you look at it, divorce stinks.
-There are emotional and confusing legal issues that need to be faced.
-You can ease the time, costs and heartache of a divorce by understanding what you need to consider as you go through the legal process.
+Divorce and its legal issues can be challenging.
+You can ease some of the stress, time and costs by understanding what you need to consider as you go through the legal process.

 Although writing a last will and testament is not required, it is recommended that service members and their families have wills, even if you do not have kids or valuable property.
 A valid will is a legally binding document that ensures your wishes are carried out after your death.